AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

 This tutorial provides basic information on how to set up a Server-Side forwarding implementation.
 For a complete description and requirements list for Server-Side forwarding, please review the [documentation](https://marketing.adobe.com/resources/help/en_US/reference/ssf.html) as well, so that you are familiar with how it works, what is required, and how to validate.

-### Enabling Server-Side Forwarding in the Analytics Admin Console
+### Enable Server-Side Forwarding in the Analytics Admin Console

 Launch will contain the code associated with SSF and the response from AAM back to the page, *but SSF also needs to be enabled in the Adobe Analytics Admin Console*.